techidaily/site-facebook/source/_posts/effective-friend-management-for-optimal-online-experience-on-facebook.md

 * You can see content from other users such as celebrities, sports stars, and local journalists.
 * You can share some of your thoughts with the wider public, even if most of your Facebook profile remains private.

- We've explained[the differences between Facebook friends and Facebook followers](https://www.makeuseof.com/facebook-friends-followers-differences/) in more detail elsewhere on the site if you would like to learn more.
+ We've explained [the differences between Facebook friends and Facebook followers](https://www.makeuseof.com/facebook-friends-followers-differences/) in more detail elsewhere on the site if you would like to learn more.

  Interested?
 Keep reading.
 We're going to take a closer look at the follow feature and how to make it work for you.